-- 2. Due to funding constraints, it may become necessary to terminate participant families from the Shasta County HCV program.
+- 1. Due to funding constraints, it may become necessary to terminate participant families from the Shasta County HCV program.
 (See Section VI, F.) In this event, the families terminated from the program by Shasta County Housing Authority will have their name added to the HCV wait list, with priority, according to their original wait list application date.
-(50 points) - 3.
+(50 points) - 2.
 Families referred by Shasta County Community Action Agency who are currently assisted by the HOME TBRA Program who will exhaust HOME TBRA program assistance and who reside or work within the Housing Authority jurisdiction and are either 1) families with dependents, or 2) families whose head, co-head or spouse is elderly, or 3) families whose head, co-head or spouse is disabled.
 The Housing Authority limits the number of families that are admitted using this preference to 40 families per calendar year.
 (50 points)

-- 4. Families who have been involuntarily displaced (within no more than six months from the date of preference verification) by governmental action, or whose dwelling has been extensively damaged or destroyed as a result of a disaster occurring within Shasta County Housing Authority jurisdiction, as declared by the Governor of the State of California or due to extensive damage as a result of a federally-declared disaster (as listed with the Federal Emergency Management Agency (FEMA)), pursuant to Federal disaster relief laws.
-(50 points) - 5.
-Families who are disabled non-elderly, between the ages of 18-61, and who are transitioning out of institutional or other segregated settings, at serious risk of institutionalization, homeless, or at risk of becoming homeless.
-(45 points) - 6.
+- 3. Families who have been involuntarily displaced (within no more than six months from the date of preference verification) by governmental action, or whose dwelling has been extensively damaged or destroyed as a result of a disaster occurring within Shasta County Housing Authority jurisdiction, as declared by the Governor of the State of California or due to extensive damage as a result of a federally-declared disaster (as listed with the Federal Emergency Management Agency (FEMA)), pursuant to Federal disaster relief laws.
+(50 points) - 4.
+Families who are disabled non-elderly, between the ages of 18-61, and who provide a certification from an eligible organization, who are transitioning out of an institutional or other segregated settings, at serious risk of institutionalization, homeless (HUD definition), or at risk of becoming homeless.
+(45 points) - 5.
 Families with dependents and families whose head, co-head or spouse is elderly and/or disabled who reside or work within the Housing Authority jurisdiction.
-(40 points) - 7.
-Families with dependents and families whose head, co-head or spouse is elderly and/or disabled who do not reside or work within the Housing Authority jurisdiction (30 points) - 8.
+(40 points) - 6.
+Families with dependents and families whose head, co-head or spouse is elderly and/or disabled who do not reside or work within the Housing Authority jurisdiction.
+(30 points) - 6.7.
 Other applicants not described above, who reside or work within the Housing Authority jurisdiction.
-(20 points) - 9.
+(20 points) - 8.
 Other applicants not described above who do not reside or work within the Housing Authority jurisdiction.
-(10 points)
+(10 points) - 9.
+Families that are referred from an eligible organization as being housing deficient.
+Housing deficient families are families who meet the HUD homeless definition.
+(5 points)